huggingface/diffusers/docs/source/en/using-diffusers/lcm.md

 For LoRA, some of the above-mentioned findings change:

 * By default, _no guidance is performed_ which enables faster inference.
 It works for most of the prompts.
 This means `guidance_scale` is set to 1 (as in the example above).
-* When `guidance_scale` > 1, regular classifier-free guidance is performed leading slower inference as this doubles the batch size.
+* When `guidance_scale` > 1, regular classifier-free guidance is performed leading to slightly slower inference as this doubles the batch size.
-* Recommended range for `guidance_scale` is [1., 2.].
+* The recommended range for `guidance_scale` is [1., 2.].